Super Lawyers

 A. Materials Reviewed

-1. Medical records, medical bills, operative pictures, and radiology films from Mandy Anthony’s admission at Midtown Hospital from February 28, 2020 until March 7, 2020.
+1. Medical records, medical bills, operative pictures, and radiology films from Mandy Anthony’s admission at Midtown Hospital from February 28, 2024, to March 7, 2024.

-2. Medical records, medical bills, and radiology films from Mandy Anthony’s treatment at Memorial University Hospital from March 7, 2020 until June 2020.
+2. Medical records, medical bills, and radiology films from Mandy Anthony’s treatment at Memorial University Hospital from March 7, 2024, to June 2024.

-5. Answers to Interrogatories and Response to Requests for Admissions of David Earnest, M.D.
+5. Answers to Interrogatories and Responses to Requests for Admission from David Earnest, M.D., served on July 5, 2024.

-6. Answers to Interrogatories and Response to Requests for Admission of William J. Evans, M.D.
+6. Answers to Interrogatories and Responses to Requests for Admission from William J. Evans, M.D., served on August 8, 2024.

-I am a physician licensed to practice medicine in the state of Kansas and Texas.
-I am a surgeon and the Director of the Chicago Institute of Minimally Invasive Surgery.
-I am also the Director of the Laparoscopic and Bariatric Fellowship Program at St. John Hospital and a Professor of Surgery at the University of Kansas.
-I am currently a staff surgeon at St. John Hospital in Evanston, Kansas.
+I am a physician licensed to practice medicine in Kansas and Texas.
+I am the Director of the Chicago Institute of Minimally Invasive Surgery and oversee the Laparoscopic and Bariatric Fellowship Program at St. John Hospital.
+I also serve as a Professor of Surgery at the University of Kansas and am a staff surgeon at St. John Hospital in Evanston, Kansas.

 C. Summary of Records and Testimony